Extra Attraction Generated by Spacetime Fluctuations

+In particular, consider the vacuum state $|0\rangle$ which is defined as $a_{\mathbf{k}}|0\rangle=0$, for all $\mathbf{k}$.
 It is an eigenstate of the total Hamiltonian operator $H$, but not an an eigenstate of the field operator $\phi$ and the energy density operator $T_{00}$.
 From the above analysis, both $\phi$ and $T_{00}$ exhibit zero-point fluctuations in the vacuum state.

 Furthermore, from the definition \eqref{T00 definition} for $T_{00}$, the zero-point fluctuations in $\phi$ lead to nonzero expectation value of the zero-point energy density $\left\langle 0| T_{00}|0\right\rangle$.
 It is well known that this value is divergent if one tries to evaluate the field at a point or equivalently to sum the field modes to arbitrarily high energies.
 However, field values cannot be observed at a point; in realistic experiments, only averages of field values over a finite region of space and time can be measured.